Schiffer variations and the generic Torelli theorem for hypersurfaces: Polynomial structure and the Torelli theorem

 and its kernel $J_f^d$.
 The proof of Donagi is then finished by applying Mather-Yau's theorem \cite{mayau} (see also Proposition \ref{theoyau}).

 This leads us to the following definition.
-Suppose that we have two integers $d,\,n$ and the partial data of a graded ring structure $R^*$, namely finite dimensional vector spaces $R^d,\,R^{-(n+1)+id},\,-(n+1)+id\geq 0$ with multiplication maps
+Suppose that we have two integers $d,\,n$ and the partial data of a graded ring structure $R^*$, namely finite dimensional vector spaces $R^d,\,R^{-(n+1)+id}$ for $i$ such that $-(n+1)+id\geq 0$ with multiplication maps

 When $d$ divides $n+1$, we get all the upper-indices divisible by $d$, and an actual ring structure $R^{d*}$, but in general (\ref{eqpultipli}) is the sort of data provided by the infinitesimal variation of Hodge structure of a hypersurface of degree $d$ in $\mathbb{P}^{n}$.
-Let $S^k$ be the degree $k$ part of the polynomial ring in $n+1$ variables. \begin{Defi} A polynomial structure in $n+1$ variables for is the data of a rank $n+1$ base-point free linear subspace $J\subset S^{d-1}$ generating a graded ideal $J^*\subset S^*$, of a linear isomorphism $S^d/J^d\cong R^d$ and, for all $i$, of linear isomorphisms
+Let $S^k$ be the degree $k$ part of the polynomial ring in $n+1$ variables. \begin{Defi} A polynomial structure in $n+1$ variables for the partial data of a graded ring structure is the data of a rank $n+1$ base-point free linear subspace $J\subset S^{d-1}$ generating a graded ideal $J^*\subset S^*$, of a linear isomorphism $S^d/J^d\cong R^d$ and, for all $i$, of linear isomorphisms

-compatible with the multiplication maps, that is, making the following diagrams commutative:
+compatible with the multiplication maps, i.e. making the following diagrams commutative:

-\end{Defi} The group $Gl(n+1)$ acts in the obvious way on the set of polynomial structures.
-We will say that the polynomial structure of $(R^d,\,R^{-(n+1)+id},\,\mu_i)$ is unique if all its polynomial structures are conjugate under $Gl(n+1)$.
-As explained above, Donagi's Theorem \ref{theodonagireform} has the more precise form that, under some assumptions on $(d,n)$, the polynomial structure of the infinitesimal variation of Hodge structures $(R^d_f,\,R^{-(n+1)+id}_f,\,\mu_i)$ of a smooth hypersurface $X_f$ is unique.
-This statement applies as well to the polynomial structure of $(R^d_{f_{\bullet}},\,R^{-(n+1)+id}_{f_{\bullet}},\,\mu_i)$ for any regular sequence $f_{\bullet}$ of polynomials of degree $d-1$.
-We will prove a similar statement in the case (2) (degrees $d=4$ and $d=6$) of Theorem \ref{theodonagivoisin}, at least for generic $f$.
+\end{Defi} The group ${\rm GL}(n+1)$ acts in the obvious way on the set of polynomial structures.
+We will say that the polynomial structure of $(R^d,\,R^{-(n+1)+id},\,\mu_i)$ is unique if all its polynomial structures are conjugate under ${\rm GL}(n+1)$.
+As explained above, Donagi's Theorem \ref{theodonagireform} has the more precise form that, under some assumptions on $(d,n)$, the polynomial structure of the infinitesimal variation of Hodge structure $(R^d_f,\,R^{-(n+1)+id}_f,\,\mu_i)$ of a smooth hypersurface $X_f$ is unique, and this is sufficient to imply the generic Torelli theorem for hypersurfaces of these degree and dimension.
+We will prove a similar statement in the case (2) (that is degree $d=4$) of Theorem \ref{theodonagivoisin}, at least for generic $f$ and $n$ large enough.